-Another integral aspect of better oral hygiene is using fluoride mouth rinse.
+Another integral aspect of better oral hygiene is using a fluoride mouth rinse.
 The best mouthwashes should contain antimicrobial agents along with astringent salts to help alleviate bad breath while removing the bacteria that can lead to periodontal disease.
 Look for a mouthwash that has been certified by the American Dental Association.

 3. Schedule Routine Dentist Checkups

 Seeing the dentist on a regular basis is important for a number of reasons.
 Primarily, dentists have the tools and knowledge to remove excess plaque buildup.
 Dentists can also locate potential issues before they progress into something more serious, such as gingivitis or periodontal gum disease.
-Visiting the your dentist every few months may also save a tremendous amount of money long-term.
+Visiting your dentist every few months may also save a tremendous amount of money long-term.
 By finding cavities or other problems early, many expensive dental procedures or surgeries can be avoided altogether.